landrok/activitypub/docs/index.md

 If you need some custom attributes, you can extend predefined types.

-- Create your custom type:
+- Define your custom type:

 ```php
 use ActivityPub\Type\Extended\Object\Note;